pallets/flask/docs/patterns/lazyloading.rst

 actually find your function.

 This can be a problem if your application has to import quick.
-It might have to do that on systems like Google's AppEngine or other systems.
+It might have to do that on systems like Google's App Engine or other systems.
 So if you suddenly notice that your application outgrows this approach you can fall back to a centralized URL mapping.